cvetomir-todorov/CecoChat/docs/dev-process.md

 .NET projects are grouped into solution folders depending on the functionality:
 * `Contracts` contains the contracts for the different parts of the system
 * `Data` projects are tasked with data access for the different data stores
-* `Server` contains the services which are ran from the IDE or are being containerized
+* `Server` contains the services which are ran from the IDE or are being containerized, and shared server-side projects
 * `Clients` projects are the .NET clients for calling a specific service
 * `Shared` contains technology-oriented functionality, which could also be reusable in a different project
 * `ClientApp` contains the console client used for testing and the load testing app